infobloxopen/themis/README.md

 Contents with different ids and policies can be updated independently and in parallel.

+## Debugging Options

+PDPServer provides options to query for rules and policies by id.

+On startup, PDPServer can optionally listen to a query endpoint (using the `-query flag`).
+By default, the query endpoint is localhost:8080.

+While running, the server provides the following RESTful api through the query endpoint:

+- Check if a rule exists: `GET /storage/exists/<ruleId>`

+- Check the rules in a policy: `GET /storage/rules/<policyId>`

+- Get at most n rules from a policy: `GET /storage/rules/<policyId>/<n>`

+- Get all policy ids: `GET /storage/policies`

 # References
 **[XACML-V3.0]** *eXtensible Access Control Markup Language (XACML) Version 3.0.* 22 January 2013.
 OASIS Standard. http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html.